SruthiK30/A-multi-class-image-classifier/README.md

 phase1_predictions.csv
 phase2_predictions.csv
 All code and training steps are documented in the Colab notebook included in this repository.
 The dataset used follows the provided folder structure, and no external data was used.

+This notebook was developed in Google Colab and expects the dataset to be mounted from Google Drive.
+The dataset itself was provided as part of a course assignment and isn't publicly redistributable - see the notebook for the expected folder structure if you want to adapt this to your own data.